-New information (e.g., an interim analysis, safety monitoring report, publication in the literature, sponsor report, or investigator finding) indicates an increase in the frequency or magnitude of a previously known risk, or uncovers a new risk or greater risk of harm (including physical, psychological, economic, or social harm) than was previously known or recognized.
+New information (e.g., an interim analysis, safety monitoring report, publication in the literature, sponsor report, or investigator finding) indicates an increase in the frequency or magnitude of a previously known risk, or uncovers a new risk.

-An investigator brochure, package insert, or device labeling is revised to indicate an increase in the frequency or magnitude of a previously known risk, or describe a new risk
+An investigator brochure, package insert, or device labeling is revised to indicate an increase in the frequency or magnitude of a previously known risk, or to describe a new risk.

 Complaint of a subject that indicates subjects or others might be at increased risk of harm or at risk of a new harm

-Non-compliance with the federal regulations governing human research or with the requirements or determinations of the IRB, or an allegation of such non-compliance
+Non-compliance: Non-compliance with the federal regulations governing human research or with the requirements or determinations of the IRB, or an allegation of such non-compliance.

-Audit, inspection, or inquiry by a federal agency and any resulting reports (e.g. FDA Form 483)
+Audit: Audit, inspection, or inquiry by a federal agency.

-Change to the protocol taken without prior IRB review to eliminate an apparent immediate hazard to a subject
+Unreviewed change: Change to the protocol taken without prior IRB review to eliminate an apparent immediate hazard to a subject.

-Incarceration of a subject in a study not approved by the IRB to involve prisoners
+Incarceration: Incarceration of a subject in a study not approved by the IRB to involve prisoners.

-Complaint of a subject that indicates that the rights, welfare, or safety of the subject have been adversely affected or a subject complaint that cannot be resolved by the research team
+Complaint: Complaint of a subject that cannot be resolved by the research team.

-Premature suspension or termination of the protocol by the sponsor, investigator, or institution
+Suspension: Premature suspension or termination of the research by the sponsor, investigator, or institution.